South Carolina military college suspends cadets over KKK-like hoods

 Citadel spokeswoman Kim Keelor-Parker said the school was investigating whether more people took part and would have no further comment until the probe is complete.

+Citadel is in the same town as the church where a white supremacist killed nine black churchgoers on June 17.

-Reporting by Harriet McLeod, writing by Colleen Jenkins; Editing by Andrew Hay and Lisa Shumaker
+Reporting by Harriet McLeod, writing by Colleen Jenkins; Editing by David Gregorio and Andrew Hay